aws-samples/cfn101-workshop/workshop/content/basics/templates/flipping-formats-and-cleanup/_index.md

 ### Overview
 You can write AWS CloudFormation [templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-formats.html) in JSON or YAML formats: you choose either one or the other depending on your preference.
 For more information, see [AWS CloudFormation template formats](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-formats.html).

 In this module, you will look into an example of switching from a JSON-formatted template into a YAML format: you will use the [cfn-flip](https://github.com/awslabs/aws-cfn-template-flip) tool as an option to easily perform this task.
-You will also use `cfn-flip` to perform opinionated cleanup actions for an example, input template.
+You will also use `cfn-flip` to perform opinionated cleanup actions for an example template.

 ### Topics Covered
 By the end of this lab, you will be able to use `cfn-flip` as an option to: